catcraftxiv/catalogue/_posts/2024-10-04-crystal-clear.md

 ### PRICE: 5.99 USD

-> See mod page at [patreon](https://www.patreon.com/catcraftFFXIV/shop/crystal-clear-horns-516913?source=storefront) or [hipolink](https://hipolink.me/pomigrein/products/crystal-clear--horns)
+> Get the mod at [patreon](https://www.patreon.com/catcraftFFXIV/shop/crystal-clear-horns-516913?source=storefront) or [hipolink](https://hipolink.me/pomigrein/products/crystal-clear--horns)

 Feel free to post your screenshots with #catcraftxiv on [twitter](https://x.com/hashtag/catcraftxiv?src=hashtag_click) and [bluesky](https://bsky.app/hashtag/catcraftxiv)!
 I would be very glad to see your screenshots!